mobilebarn/UNIFIED_COMMERCE/LATEST_PROGRESS_SUMMARY.md

 - [x] Start all 8 microservices successfully
 - [x] GraphQL Federation Gateway running with all 8 services on port 4000
 - [x] All 8 microservices responding to health checks
-- [x] Admin panel successfully connected to backend services
+- [ ] Admin panel successfully connected to backend services
 - [x] Basic CRUD operations working for all entities
 - [x] Cross-service GraphQL queries functional across all services
-- [x] Admin panel with full CRUD operations
-- [x] Next.js storefront with complete functionality including authentication
+- [ ] Next.js storefront with complete functionality including authentication